wpl123/qrcode_fa_app3/README.md

 *Local Mode*

+- Scan QRCode, store and display the QRCode locally.
-- Allows Scanning of a QRCode and the displaying of the QRCode and URL Preview on the screen
+- Preview the URL on the device prior to launch
 - User has the option to launch the URL or scan another QRCode
-- Set Scan History in days
 - Scan History can be re-launched or shared
 - QRCodes and scan status are updated directly to a sqflite local database
-- QRCodes can launch a webpage, send and email or SMS or make a phone call
+- QRCodes can launch a webpage, send email,SMS or make a phone call
-- Local settings enable webpages can be launched in the app itself or inside the default browser app
+- Local settings configure Scan History in Days plus in-app or default browser URL launch

 *ServerConnect Mode*